Year 10 (14+) Entry

 Guidance for prospective parents and current teachers

-The examinations are scheduled to take place on 9th, 16th and 17th November.
+The examinations are scheduled to take place in November (dates to be confirmed).
 Once you have registered, we will allocate you with an exam date and time.
 We will send more detailed information and confirmation of timings nearer the date, but the day is likely to run as follows:

 |Arrival and Registration|